joshuamhtsang/frr_venore/josh_sandbox/demo1_run-daemons-in-containers/README.md

 ## Create a new network (`net1`) using docker

 To make the demo more reproducible, it's good practice to create another network, in this case a `10.0.1.0/24` one.
-In effect, this creates a Linux bridge with the assigned network specification.
+In effect, this creates a Linux bridge network with the assigned network specification.
+It is instructive to think of a bridge as a software switch (layer 2 device), with an associated MAC address table (MAC-to-port) or Forwarding Database (fdb) table.

 Create the network (called `net1`) with this docker command:
 ~~~
 $ docker network create --driver=bridge --subnet=10.0.1.0/24 net1
 ~~~

 Containers created on this network (with the `--network net1` flag during `docker run`) will be assigned ascending IP addressed from `10.0.1.2` and upwards on the `eth0` interface.
 For this demo, the OSPF daemons on r1 and r2 will be assigned to work these `eth0` interfaces.
 The `10.0.1.1` address will actually be the gateway (which you can verify with `docker network inspect net1`).
-You can even see this network with `ifconfig`:
+You can even see this network with `ifconfig` on the host:

 ~~~
 $ ifconfig